End-of-Life Conversation Resources

 PREPARE is a website that uses videos and stories to teach people how to identify their values and goals for medical care and to make medical decisions.

-NY Times best seller - Being Mortal by Atul Gawande.
+NY Times best selling book - Being Mortal by Atul Gawande.

 PBS NewsHour - Why is it so difficult to talk about death? >>